Child Brain Development

 Appropriate Expectations

-As your child grows, his filter or paradigm blueprint, will organize his systems of thought, memory, beliefs, emotions, expectations and inform his brain on how to react in various situations.
+Babies form internalized representations of others and of themselves based on the responses they receive from their caregivers.
+We inform their self-concept.
+As your child grows, his filter - or paradigm blueprint - will organize his systems of thought, memory, beliefs, emotions, expectations and inform his brain on how to perceive and react in various situations.

 Child development unfolds uniquely for each child.